eserdk/self-hosted-standard-notes/README.md

 ### Restic

-You'd need to adjust how often you want to create backups using the `BACKUP_CRON` variable.
+You'd need to adjust how often you want to create snapshots using the `BACKUP_CRON` variable.

 `RESTIC_REPOSITORY` is your S3 bucket address.